microsoftgraph/console-calendar-sample/Lab.md

 This prompts the user to enter the **eventId** and **resource email**.

-## Exercise 7: Set a recurrent event
+## Exercise 7: Schedule a recurrent event
 In this exercise you are going to set a recurring event.

 1. Add the code below to **CalendarController.cs**